Zurich: Print media

-A number of magazines from major publishers are based in Zürich.
+A number of magazines from major publishers are based in Zurich.
 Some examples are Bilanz, Die Weltwoche, Annabelle, Schweizer Familie and Schweizer Illustrierte.

 Culture

-In addition to high-quality museums and galleries, Zürich has high-calibre chamber and symphony orchestras and several important theatres.
+In addition to high-quality museums and galleries, Zurich has high-calibre chamber and symphony orchestras and several important theatres.

 The Zurich Film Festival is an international film festival, lasting 11 days and featuring popular international productions.

-One of the largest and most popular annual events in Zürich is the Street Parade, which is also one of the largest techno and dance music festivals in the world.
-Proceeding along the side of Lake Zürich, it is normally held on the second Saturday in August.
+One of the largest and most popular annual events in Zurich is the Street Parade, which is also one of the largest techno and dance music festivals in the world.
+Proceeding along the side of Lake Zurich, it is normally held on the second Saturday in August.
 The first edition was held in 1992 with about 1,000 participants.
 By 2001 the event attracted one million participants.
 The Zürifäscht, on the other hand, is a triennial public festival.
 It features music, fireworks set to music, and other attractions throughout the old town.
 It is the largest public festival in Switzerland and attracts up to 2 million visitors.

 The Kunst Zürich is an international contemporary art fair with an annual guest city; it combines most recent arts with the works of well-established artists.
 Another annual public art exhibit is the city campaign, sponsored by the City Vereinigung (the local equivalent of a chamber of commerce) with the cooperation of the city government.
 It consists of decorated sculptures distributed over the city centre, in public places.
 Past themes have included lions (1986), cows (1998), benches (2003), teddy bears (2005), and huge flower pots (2009).
 From this originated the concept of the CowParade that has been featured in other major world cities.

-Zürich has been the home to several art movements.
+Zurich has been the home to several art movements.
 The Dada movement was founded in 1916 at the Cabaret Voltaire.
-Artists like Max Bill, Marcel Breuer, Camille Graeser or Richard Paul Lohse had their ateliers in Zürich, which became even more important after the takeover of power by the Nazi regime in Germany and World War II.
+Artists like Max Bill, Marcel Breuer, Camille Graeser or Richard Paul Lohse had their ateliers in Zurich, which became even more important after the takeover of power by the Nazi regime in Germany and World War II.

-The best known traditional holiday in Zürich is the Sechseläuten (Sächsilüüte), including a parade of the guilds and the burning of "winter" in effigy at the Sechseläutenplatz.
+The best known traditional holiday in the city is the Sechseläuten (Sächsilüüte), including a parade of the guilds and the burning of "winter" in effigy at the Sechseläutenplatz.
 During this festival the popular march known as the Sechseläutenmarsch is played.
 It has no known composer but likely originated in Russia.
 Another is the Knabenschiessen target shooting competition for teenagers (originally boys, open to female participants since 1991).